HomeArticlesHow ToPythagorean Theorem

 a = √144 = 12

-The missing leg is 12 units — giving the triple (5, 12, 13), another common whole-number combination.
-Notice that this step subtracts rather than adds, which is the opposite of Step 3.
+The missing leg is 12 units, giving the triple (5, 12, 13), another common whole-number combination.
+Notice that this step subtracts rather than adds, the opposite of Step 3.
 Mixing up addition and subtraction here is a frequent source of errors, since both steps use squares and square roots but combine them differently depending on which side is missing.

 Step 5: Apply It to Real-World Problems

-The theorem is not just a classroom exercise — it solves everyday measurement problems wherever two perpendicular measurements meet a third diagonal one.
+The theorem shows up well beyond the classroom, wherever two perpendicular measurements meet a third diagonal one.

-Construction — the 3-4-5 method.
+Construction, the 3-4-5 method.
 Builders verify that a corner is exactly 90 degrees without a protractor by measuring 3 units along one wall and 4 units along the adjoining wall, then checking that the diagonal between those two marked points is exactly 5 units (or any consistent multiple, like 6-8-10 for larger layouts).
-If the diagonal is off, the corner is not square, and the framing needs adjustment before work continues.
+If the diagonal is off, the corner isn't square, and the framing needs adjustment before work continues.

 Navigation and shortest-distance problems.
-If you travel 8 km east and then 6 km north, your straight-line distance from the starting point is √(8² + 6²) = √(64+36) = √100 = 10 km — shorter than the 14 km actually travelled, because the direct path cuts across the right angle formed by the two legs of the journey.
+Travel 8 km east and then 6 km north, and your straight-line distance from the starting point is √(8² + 6²) = √(64+36) = √100 = 10 km, shorter than the 14 km you actually walked, because the direct path cuts across the right angle formed by the two legs of the journey.

 Common Mistakes to Avoid

 Confusing which side is the hypotenuse.
-The hypotenuse is always opposite the right angle and always the longest side — never one of the two sides forming the 90-degree corner.
-If your "answer" for the hypotenuse comes out shorter than one of the legs you started with, you have set up the equation incorrectly; go back and recheck which side is actually opposite the right angle.
+The hypotenuse is always opposite the right angle and always the longest side, never one of the two sides forming the 90-degree corner.
+If your "answer" for the hypotenuse comes out shorter than one of the legs you started with, you've set up the equation incorrectly.
+Go back and recheck which side is actually opposite the right angle.

 Forgetting to take the square root at the end.
 The formula a² + b² = c² produces c², not c.
-A calculation that ends at "c² = 25" is incomplete — the actual side length is √25 = 5.
-Leaving an answer in squared form is a frequent error on tests and in practical work, and it will be off by a large margin from the true measurement since squared units grow much faster than linear ones.
+A calculation that stops at "c² = 25" isn't finished; the actual side length is √25 = 5.
+Leaving an answer in squared form is a frequent error on tests and in practical work, and it will be off by a wide margin from the true measurement since squared units grow much faster than linear ones.

-Applying the theorem to a triangle that is not a right triangle.
-The Pythagorean theorem is exclusive to right triangles.
-For any other triangle — acute or obtuse, with no 90-degree angle — you need the Law of Cosines (c² = a² + b² − 2ab·cos(C)) instead.
-Using a² + b² = c² on a non-right triangle will silently produce a wrong number with no error or warning, so always confirm the right angle first.
+Applying the theorem to a triangle that isn't a right triangle.
+This theorem only works for right triangles.
+For any other triangle, acute or obtuse, with no 90-degree angle, you need the Law of Cosines (c² = a² + b² − 2ab·cos(C)) instead.
+Using a² + b² = c² on a non-right triangle silently produces a wrong number with no error or warning, so confirm the right angle first.

 Mixing units before calculating.
 Entering one leg in centimetres and the other in metres without converting will corrupt the result, since the squaring operation amplifies the inconsistency.
 Always convert every measurement to the same unit before squaring and adding.